 Wang's resume said he worked at China's General Consulate in Gdansk from 2006-2011 and at Huawei Enterprise Poland since 2011, where he was first director of public affairs and since 2017 the "sales director of public sector."
 The resume said he received a bachelor's degree in 2004 from the Beijing University of Foreign Studies.

-State TV identified the Pole as Piotr D., and said he was a high-ranking employee at the Internal Security Agency until 2011, where he served as deputy director in the department of information security.
+State TV identified the Polish man as Piotr D., and said he was a high-ranking employee at the Internal Security Agency until 2011, where he served as deputy director in the department of information security.

-Huawei issued a statement from its Chinese headquarters saying it was aware of the situation and was looking into it.
+Huawei issued a statement from its Chinese headquarters saying it was aware of the situation in Poland and was looking into it.

 "We have no comment for the time being.
 Huawei complies with all applicable laws and regulations in the countries where it operates, and we require every employee to abide by the laws and regulations in the countries where they are based," it continued.

-An official at the Chinese Embassy in Warsaw says China attaches "great importance to the detention" of the Chinese citizen in Poland and that Chinese envoys had met with Polish Foreign Ministry officials on the matter.
-The spokeswoman, who spoke on condition of anonymity, said China urged Poland "to inform China about the situation of this case and arrange a consular visit as soon as possible."
+An official at the Chinese Embassy in Warsaw said China attaches "great importance to the detention" of the Chinese citizen in Poland and that Chinese envoys had met with Polish Foreign Ministry officials on the matter and urged them to "arrange a consular visit as soon as possible."

 Geopolitical tensions over Huawei intensified after its chief financial officer, who is the daughter of company founder Ren Zhengfei, was arrested Dec.
 1 in Canada in connection with U.S. accusations that the company violated restrictions on sales of American technology to Iran.